Configure structured output for LLMs

 Understand structured output

-When you build applications, unstructured LLM outputs can be difficult to extract and process reliably.
-Structured outputs let you enforce a specific format (such as JSON), removing ambiguity and making it easier to integrate responses into downstream systems.
+Unstructured LLM outputs can be difficult to extract and process reliably.
+Structured outputs let you enforce a specific format, such as JSON, removing ambiguity and making it easier to integrate responses into downstream systems.

 Use structured output when your application requires predictable fields or values.